SmartDrive Systems

-SmartDrive Systems, Inc. is a driver safety and transportation intelligence company located in San Diego, California.
+SmartDrive Systems is an American driver safety and transportation intelligence company located in San Diego, California.
 The company uses video and driver data to monitor driver behavior in commercial vehicles including trucks, buses and trains.

 History

-SmartDrive Systems was founded in 2005 in San Diego by James Plante, an automotive entrepreneur.
+SmartDrive Systems was founded in 2005 in San Diego by James Plante, an automotive entrepreneur and Andrew Nickerson, a telematics executive.
 Plante served as the company's first CEO until April 2008, when Greg Drew took over as CEO.

 In June 2012, the company announced media executive Steve Mitgang as their new CEO.

-In May 2013, Ontario, California-based beverage company The Icee Company started using SmartDrive's programs for its 680 service and distribution vehicles.
+In May 2013, Ontario, California–based beverage company The Icee Company started using SmartDrive's programs for its 680 service and distribution vehicles.
 In October, SmartDrive announced it would begin capturing data from third party safety systems, including systems from Bendix, now part of Knorr-Bremse; Mobileye, now part of Intel; and Meritor WABCO, an alliance formed by automobile component manufacturer Meritor and commercial vehicle system manufacturer WABCO.

 In March 2014, the company announced a partnership with Meritor WABCO to roll out a performance management system called Proview.
 In April 2014, the Utah Transit Authority announced they would be using SmartDrive's video systems for their buses and paratransit vehicles.
 Also in 2014, the company partnered with ProSight Specialty Insurance on a program called SecureFleet, where Prosight helped its customers pay for SmartDrive's data and video event recording system and driver coaching program.

 By 2015, the company had grown to 450 employees worldwide, with 150 in the United States.
 In November 2015, the company announced several single and multi-camera safety systems.

 In March 2016, the company announced its video-based driver performance management system was being integrated with WABCO's OnLane lane departure warning system.
-In June, the Los Angeles Metro selected SmartDrive's systems for the city's bus and rail fleets.
+In June, the Los Angeles County Metropolitan Transportation Authority selected SmartDrive's systems for the city's bus and rail fleets.
 In August, truckload shipping carrier Knight-Swift announced they were installing SmartDrive's video safety systems in all of their trucks.
 In September, development partner Transdev North America announced they were deploying SmartDrive Rail on the Cincinnati Bell Connector streetcar fleet, which is managed by the Southwest Ohio Regional Transit Authority.
 In October, the company introduced SmartDrive SmartIQ, a data analysis tool that allows fleet operators to study safe driving behavior.